 Below are 15 available training classes.
 Each class requires the use of one credit, granting the entry of up to 10 employees per class.
 Additional employees over 10 will receive a 30% Safety Champion discount.
 Safety Champions have three (3) credits, which do not expire but carry over yearly.
 Some classes are solely “in-person” to satisfy certain OSHA regulations, while others are marked “optional” for either in-person or virtual learning.
 Courses outside of the Safety Champion level may also be taken at the 30% discounted rate so that members save on cost.

-Defensive Driving: This four-hour course provides the foundation, knowledge, and skills for defensive driving and describes techniques for avoiding high-risk driving behaviors.
+- Defensive Driving: This four-hour course provides the foundation, knowledge, and skills for defensive driving and describes techniques for avoiding high-risk driving behaviors.
 Participants will learn that the right attitude can prevent collisions and understand the consequences of poor decision-making.
 This course will help drivers make positive choices to improve driving behaviors and attitudes and encourage respectful and lawful decisions to avoid collisions and decrease traffic violations.
-It provides them with knowledge and collision prevention techniques focusing on behavior, judgment, decision-making, and consequences.
-(In-person)
+It provides them with knowledge and collision prevention techniques focusing on behavior, judgment, decision-making and consequences.

-OSHA 10-Hour: This two-day customizable course is available either in General Industry 1910 or Construction Industry 1926.
+- OSHA 10-Hour: This two-day customizable course is available either in General Industry 1910 or Construction Industry 1926.
 This 10-hour OSHA outreach course assists employers in training and introducing employees to the basic practices of identifying, reducing, eliminating, and reporting hazards associated with their work.
 This course is a great way to ensure that your workers stay safe on the job by providing them with the proper tools.
 Participants will become familiarized with OSHA standards and safety and health hazards common to the workplace.
-We will also provide participants with information regarding OSHA, workers’ rights, employer responsibilities, and how to file a complaint.
-(In-person)
+We will also provide participants with information regarding OSHA, workers’ rights, employer responsibilities and how to file a complaint.

-Fall Protection: This six to eight-hour course covers OSHA 1926 for Construction Industry and/or OSHA 1910 General Industry and will assist students in identifying fall hazards and utilizing best practices in eliminating predictable and identifiable slip, trip, and fall hazards.
+- Fall Protection: This six to eight-hour course covers OSHA 1926 for Construction Industry and/or OSHA 1910 General Industry and will assist students in identifying fall hazards and utilizing best practices in eliminating predictable and identifiable slip, trip, and fall hazards.
 Throughout the course, students will be given written tests and practical application activities to ensure they fully understand and can demonstrate the skills taught.
 This course will give students the knowledge and skills to assess and control fall hazards and properly use, inspect, and maintain fall protection equipment.
-(Optional)

-Confined Space Entry: This six to eight-hour course covers the OSHA 1910.146 and 1926 Subpart AA Confined Space standards.
+- Confined Space Entry: This six to eight-hour course covers the OSHA 1910.146 and 1926 Subpart AA Confined Space standards.
 Students will receive knowledge and understanding of the different types of Confined Spaces that one may encounter in their workplace.
 The goal of confined space safety training is to educate all workers on best practices for working in confined spaces and understand the dangers of working in confined spaces so that they can reduce any potential injuries and/or fatalities.
-(Optional)

-Trench/Excavation Safety: This six to eight-hour Competent Person for Excavation Safety course is designed to provide students with an in-depth knowledge and understanding of the OSHA Regulation 29 CFR 1926 Subpart P Excavation Standards, as well as an introduction to current protective system design, selection, and installation.
+- Trench/Excavation Safety: This six to eight-hour Competent Person for Excavation Safety course is designed to provide students with an in-depth knowledge and understanding of the OSHA Regulation 29 CFR 1926 Subpart P Excavation Standards, as well as an introduction to current protective system design, selection, and installation.
 According to OSHA, a Competent Person is defined as a person capable of identifying existing and predictable hazards in the surroundings or working conditions that are unsanitary, hazardous, or dangerous to employees and who has the authorization to take prompt corrective measures to eliminate them.
-(Optional)

-Bloodborne and Airborne Pathogens: This four-hour course meets OSHA’s requirements for employers to annually train their employees to safeguard those who have reasonably anticipated occupational exposure to blood.
+- Bloodborne and Airborne Pathogens: This four-hour course meets OSHA’s requirements for employers to annually train their employees to safeguard those who have reasonably anticipated occupational exposure to blood.
 Without proper preparation, blood diseases, costly OSHA, and state-specific regulatory fines could be levied.
 More importantly, lives could be adversely affected or even lost.
 This course makes it easy to understand how OSHA’s bloodborne standard affects your organization.
-In this course, participants will learn the fundamentals of bloodborne pathogens, essential information on hepatitis viruses and HIV, how to prevent infection from bloodborne pathogens, exposure controls, labeling, and key facts about airborne and bloodborne pathogens, including tuberculosis.
-This course will also help you understand the standard and have a copy of it to keep onsite, offer refresher training, learn how to control the spread of TB, and influenza, and know what to do if an exposure occurs.
-(Optional)
+In this course, participants will learn the fundamentals of bloodborne pathogens, essential information on hepatitis viruses and HIV, how to prevent infection from bloodborne pathogens, exposure controls, labeling, and key facts about airborne and bloodborne pathogens, including tuberculosis (TB).
+This course will also help you understand the standard and have a copy of it to keep onsite, offer refresher training, learn how to control the spread of TB and influenza, and know what to do if an exposure occurs.

-Ladder Safety: This two-hour course will review the OSHA General Industry and Construction regulatory requirements and ANSI standards for both portable and fixed ladders most used in industry today.
+- Ladder Safety: This two-hour course will review the OSHA General Industry and Construction regulatory requirements and ANSI standards for both portable and fixed ladders most used in industry today.
 We will focus on how to properly select, inspect, and use various portable and fixed workplace ladders.
 In addition, we will discuss recommended best practices to enhance your safe use of portable ladders.
 Applying the information that you will learn in this training session will help you avoid injuries related to the use of ladders.
-(Optional)

-Respiratory Protection (with Silica): In this Silica training course, you will learn about the basics of Silica, and Respirable Crystalline Silica Dust encountered during construction and other activities.
+- Respiratory Protection (with Silica): In this Silica training course, you will learn about the basics of Silica, and Respirable Crystalline Silica Dust encountered during construction and other activities.
 This course will identify the basic health hazards associated with exposure to silica and respirable crystalline silica dust, some of the common tasks that could result in exposure to respirable crystalline, and typical control measures employers may implement to protect workers from exposure to silica and respirable crystalline silica including engineering controls, work practices, and respirators.
 Additionally, you will learn about the contents of the new OSHA regulation concerning silica and respirable crystalline silica and where to get a copy of the regulation, be able to recognize who and what a competent person is and the basic requirements surrounding OSHA’s new Respirable Crystalline Silica standard (e.g. exposure limits, housekeeping, written exposure control plan, medical monitoring, training, and recordkeeping).
 This course is for employees or business owners, or anyone who has a supervisor responsibility where Silica dust may be present in the course of their work.
 Participants will receive a course completion certificate upon successfully completing the course.
 Participants will earn .3 CEUs from the Florida Chamber Safety Council.
-(Optional)

-Lockout/Tagout: This course will provide authorized workers with the knowledge to follow the step-by-step procedures for isolating equipment during maintenance and services using such techniques as lock-out tag-out, lockbox, blinding, disconnect and misalign, double block and bleed, and single valve isolation.
+- Lockout/Tagout: This course will provide authorized workers with the knowledge to follow the step-by-step procedures for isolating equipment during maintenance and services using such techniques as lock-out tag-out, lockbox, blinding, disconnect and misalign, double block and bleed, and single valve isolation.
 Students will learn how to detect hazardous conditions and implement control measures related to the control of hazardous energy, written isolation procedures, training for authorized and affected employees, and periodic inspection of energy control procedures.
 The training course emphasizes each employee’s responsibilities during those procedures using practice exercises and simulations.
 This course will greatly benefit any operator or employee working with processes where lock-out tag-out may be required.
 Operatives/Employees working with machines or equipment in which the sudden release of energy could cause injury or damage and persons with Technical executive function.
 This course will also provide outstanding benefits to any Qualified Supervisors within an Energy Isolation environment or any other plant or construction personnel directly responsible for performing Safe Process Isolations.
 Participants will receive a course completion certificate and earn .7 Continuing Education Units from the Florida Department of Environmental Protection (DS/DW/WW02099004) upon successfully completing the course.
-(Optional)